Margaret of Bourbon, Lady of Albret

-Marguerite de Bourbon, Lady of Albret (1344–1416) was a daughter of Peter I, Duke of Bourbon, and his wife Isabella of France, who was a daughter of Charles of France.
+Marguerite de Bourbon, Lady of Albret (1344–1416) was a daughter of Peter I, Duke of Bourbon, and his wife Isabella of France, who was a daughter of Charles, Count of Valois.
 Margaret was a member of the House of Bourbon.

-Margaret married Arnaud Amanieu, Lord of Albret, on 30 June 1368; the marriage was the outcome of a secret treaty between Charles V of France and Arnaud Amanieu.
-The couple had one son, Charles d'Albret, who became Count of Dreux and Constable of France.
-He was killed at the Battle of Agincourt.
+Margaret married Arnaud Amanieu, Lord of Albret, on 30 June 1368; the marriage was the outcome of a secret treaty between King Charles V of France and Arnaud Amanieu.
+The couple had one son, Charles I d'Albret, who succeeded Arnaud Amanieu as Lord of Albret and Count of Dreux in 1401 and was appointed Constable of France in 1402.
+He was killed at the Battle of Agincourt in 1415.